 We don’t want you to miss out on financial assistance opportunities!
-The office of Financial aid is dedicated to help you qualify and fund your education.
+The office of Financial aid is dedicated to helping you qualify and fund your education.
 Our staff will help you find the right scholarships, grants, and student loans just for you.
-Schedule a meeting with one of our Financial advisors today!
+Schedule a meeting with one of our financial advisors today!

 Green Dot initiative

 The Green Dot initiative is all about creating a safe and positive campus environment through the power of community and we believe that any behavior‚ choice‚ word‚ or attitude has the capacity to promote the safety and well-being of all of us.
 The Green Dot Initiative communicates zero tolerance for violence and we are dedicated to making sure your experience at UA Little Rock is a danger-free zone.

 The UA Little Rock Office of Health Services aims to improve the health and wellness of the university community by providing all-inclusive, quality health care, and wellness promotion services.
 We believe in pushing aside barriers and hope to rekindle close relationships through our wellness building system.

 The Mathematics Assistance Center (MAC) is an excellent place for students to study and receive exceptional guidance from experienced tutors.
 Needing help with an assignment at the last minute?
 No worries!
 We provide walk-in tutoring services in a friendly and relaxing environment for your needs!